January 5 - January 30, 2026

 Clinic Overview

 A four-week developmental program for middle school girls in grades 6, 7, & 8 to learn and improve their skills in preparation for the upcoming interscholastic season.
-This program is designed to maximize exposure to the sport by providing high-quality training and guaranteed playing time without the time commitment, cost, and travel required of more competitive club teams.
-Athletes will develop basic to intermediate volleyball skills, strategy, and rules of volleyball to help prepare them for future competitive teams.
+This program is designed to provide an introductory experience to the sport of volleyball by providing instruction in basic skills, teamwork, rules, and strategy through high-quality coaching.
+Playing time is guaranteed and athletes will be provided a quality experience without the time commitment, cost, and travel required of more competitive club teams.
+This League is intended for athletes with little to no experience and may not be suited for athletes involved in competitive club teams.

 What to Expect